WarfareTeam/Bannerlord.Warfare/FEATURES.md

 ## General
 - Armies are less likely to travel to siege a settlement already being besieged - weighted by difference in besieger and besieged strength - and will instead try to fight or defend on their own fronts where possible.
+- Armies will be redirected to defend a faction settlement instead of besieging a settlement that overpowers them.
+- MCM configurable ability to modify maximum battlefield agents with a higher threshold than vanilla allows (max 2000 instead of 1000).

 ## Army Overhaul
 - You can manage member parties in an army on demand as the faction leader or as member of the respective army.